santry/flickr_tags/README.markdown

     key: abc123abc123abc123abc123abc123abc123abc123
     secret: abc123abc123

 Some of the tags require a `user` attribute, in which you must specify your Flickr user ID, not your Flickr screen name.
 If you don't know your Flickr user ID, you can look it up at <http://idgettr.com/>.

+Because Flickr lookups are very slow, the results are cached for some time so changes on Flickr take a while to show up.
+By default this is about 1 hour.
+You can change this by setting FlickrTagsExtension.cache_timeout in your environment.rb like so:

+  config.after_initialize do
+    FlickrTagsExtension.cache_timeout = 2.days
+  end

+Note that for this to work the value should be larger than Radiant's cache timeout (SiteController.cache_timeout) which is 5 minutes by default.

 `flickr:slideshow`
 ==================